amacharla15/Hardware-Aware-Training-Time-Throughput-Prediction/README.md

-# Hardware-Aware Training Time & Throughput Prediction for CNNs on NVIDIA A100 (CSCI 581)
+# Hardware-Aware Training Time & Throughput Prediction for CNNs on NVIDIA A100

 This project builds a **hardware-aware performance predictor** for CNN training on **CIFAR-10** running on an **NVIDIA A100 GPU**.
 Given a CNN configuration (e.g., `depth`, `base_filters`, `batch_size`, `params`), the project predicts: